EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 attacks are combined with the attacker spoofing the source IP address of the targeted victim.
 Since the size of the response is significantly larger then the request, the attacker is able to multiply the amount of traffic sent to the target.
-When transported over UPD, CoAP is susceptible to source IP address spoofing.
+When transported over UDP, CoAP is susceptible to source IP address spoofing.

-Amplification attacks with CoAP is unfortunatly not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments.
-An amplification attack using a single reponse is illustrated in {{ampsingle}}.
+Amplification attacks with CoAP is unfortunately not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments.
+An amplification attack using a single response is illustrated in {{ampsingle}}.

 ~~~~